-The Master of Science degree in Leadership and Ethics Program (MS) was developed as a response to the strong need for ethical leadership in our world today.
+The Master of Science (M.S.) degree in Leadership and Ethics Program was developed in response to the great need for ethical leadership in our world today.
 This degree provides a broad set of organizational, leadership, and strategic skills that complement technical training and other specialized experience or skill.
-MS in Leadership and Ethic's students come from a wide range of backgrounds including business, political, religious, and nonprofit.
-Students gain from a variety of innovative educational experiences, and when they graduate, they will have refined their leadership vision and developed a greater capacity to deal with ethical and leadership challenges in many organizational settings.
+M.S. in Leadership and Ethics' students come from a wide range of backgrounds including business, education, government, religious, and nonprofit.
+Students gain from a variety of innovative educational experiences, and when they graduate, they will have refined their leadership philosophy and developed a greater capacity to deal with ethical and leadership challenges in diverse organizational settings.
 Students will have the skills and knowledge to transform their vision into a stronger and truer ethical commitment.